fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

   - Example: `no-reply@example.com`
   - The address to send emails from.
 This can be any email address.
 Most often this will be the same as the `smtp_user`.
 - `smtp_tls_reject_unauthorized` (optional): boolean
-  - Do not fail if the server certificate cannot be verified.
+  - Fail if the server certificate cannot be verified.
-  - Default: `false`
+  - Default: `true`

 ### `users`